-Study abroad for either semester of your second year.
+Study abroad for the first semester of your second year.
 This is an excellent opportunity to travel and to gain a fresh perspective on your course through the experience of a different academic system.

 Why study abroad?